pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 | [E. Override policy rules setting constraints to other at lower level](#examples-e---override-policy-rules-setting-constraints-to-other-at-lower-level) | policy-constraints                                 |
 | [F. Policy rule that deactivates default from higher level](#examples-f---policy-rule-that-deactivates-default-from-higher-level)                       | route-disable-policy-rule                          |

-In all the cases, a Gateway and a HTTPRoute objects are targeted by two policies, and an effective policy is presented highlighting the expected outcome.
+In all the examples, a Gateway and a HTTPRoute objects are targeted by two policies, and an effective policy is presented highlighting the expected outcome.
 This poses no harm to generalizations involving same or different kinds of targeted resources, multiples policies targeting a same object, etc.

 The leftmost YAML is always the "higher" (less specific) policy; the one in the middle, separated from the leftmost one by a "+" sign, is the "lower" (more specific) policy; and the rightmost YAML is the expected _Effective Policy_.